maciejg-git/vue-use-validation/README.md

 # Usage:

 `useValidation` function takes as argument object (or array of objects) describing your input (or inputs).
-It contains required value (for example inputs model), rules property and number of optional properties to customize validation for specific input.
-Function returs and constantly updates object that contains validation results (status, state,  messages) and number of functions (touch, formValidate, reset).
+It contains required `value` to validate (for example inputs model), `rules` property and number of optional properties to customize validation for specific input.
+Function returns and constantly updates object that contains validation results (`status`, `state`,  `messages`) and number of functions (`touch`, `formValidate`, `reset`) to perform validation related actions on input.

 ```typescript
 let inputs = useValidation(inputs: Input | Input[], options?: GlobalOptions): Validation